Sandhya-devops-practice/aws-elastic-beanstalk-rds-project/README.md

 * Created database, tables, and inserted data
 * Gained strong understanding of AWS networking concepts

+## ⚠️ (Elastic Beanstalk Deployment Issues)

+During the deployment of the PHP application using Elastic Beanstalk, several issues were encountered while accessing the application URL and monitoring environment health.

+### 🔹 1.
+403 Forbidden Error on Application URL

+After deployment, accessing the Elastic Beanstalk URL resulted in a **403 Forbidden (nginx)** error instead of the expected application output.

+#### 🔍 Root Cause:
+- Incorrect ZIP file structure
+- `index.php` was not properly recognized as the default file
+- File was initially saved as a `.txt` file instead of `.php`
+- File was not placed at the root level inside the ZIP

+#### 🛠️ Solution:
+- Ensured `index.php` file was correctly named (not `.txt`)
+- Placed `index.php` at the root level (no nested folders)
+- Recreated the ZIP file (`my-app.zip`) correctly
+- Redeployed the application using **Upload and Deploy**

+#### ✅ Outcome:
+- Application loaded successfully
+- Beanstalk URL displayed the expected output from RDS

+---

+### 🔹 2.
+Environment Health Showing “Degraded”

+The environment status initially showed **Degraded** after deployment.

+#### 🔍 Root Cause:
+- Application was not serving content properly
+- Missing or incorrectly structured application file

+#### 🛠️ Solution:
+- Fixed application file structure
+- Redeployed the updated ZIP file

+#### ✅ Outcome:
+- Environment health changed to **OK (Green)**

+---

+### 🔹 3.
+Composer Warning During Deployment

+A warning appeared in the Events tab:

+> "You didn't include a 'composer.json' file in your source bundle."

+#### 🔍 Root Cause:
+- Elastic Beanstalk checks for Composer dependencies in PHP applications

+#### 🛠️ Solution:
+- No action required since the application does not use external dependencies

+#### ✅ Outcome:
+- Deployment completed successfully without affecting application functionality

+---

+### 💡 Key Learnings

+- Importance of correct ZIP structure in Elastic Beanstalk deployments
+- Understanding how Beanstalk detects default files like `index.php`
+- Debugging using the **Events tab** and environment health status

 ---

 ### 💡 Key Learnings: